Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 **Privacy** "encompasses not only the famous 'right to be left alone,' or keeping one's personal matters and relationships secret, but also the ability to share information selectively but not publicly" [@house2014big].
-A useful way of thinking about privacy is the notion of preserving the appropriate flow of information [@nissenbaumXX].
+A useful way of thinking about privacy is the notion of preserving the appropriate flow of information [@nissenbaum2009].
 There is no specific data type or piece of information that is too sensitive to be shared in all circumstances.
 In some context providing detailed information about one’s health is very appropriate, for example if it helps finding the right treatment for a disease.
-It is generally important to understand the context and the contextual integrity [@nissenbaumXX] of the data flow when deciding which data to collect and how to analyze and share them.
+It is generally important to understand the context and the contextual integrity of the data flow when deciding which data to collect and how to analyze and share them.

 **Confidentiality** is
 "preserving authorized restrictions on information access and